57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### What You Should Take Away

 Testing L1 blockchains requires a fundamentally different mindset.
-You're not just testing code-you're validating economic models, consensus mechanisms, and systems that handle real financial value.
+You're not just testing code–you're validating economic models, consensus mechanisms, and systems that handle real financial value.
 The six-factor risk model we described earlier (immutability, financial exposure, systemic risks, boundary complexity, cryptoeconomic attacks, and adversarial environments) makes comprehensive testing non-negotiable.

 The testing pyramid we've outlined–from functional testing of consensus algorithms to performance testing under load–provides a practical roadmap for any L1 blockchain project.
 Whether you're working with EVM-based chains or Cosmos SDK implementations, the core principles remain: test early, test thoroughly, and automate everything possible.